Coronavirus: Steps to Take Now to Ensure Business Continuity

 The old adage “cash is king” should be a central focus of day-to-day operations during these unprecedented times.
 Earnings become a secondary focus, as it is ultimately cash that allows organizations to pay vendors, make payroll and ultimately keep the company in operations.
 Management should communicate to its workforce that a primary operating focus will be to build cash reserves that will be used to weather the anticipated financial impact to businesses resulting from this pandemic.

 For most companies, a primary source of cash comes from a combination of access to a line of credit and working capital (accounts receivable, inventory and accounts payable).
 In addition to drawing down credit lines, management should consider all other available working capital levers that can be pulled that will both generate cash and reduce an organization’s overall cash burn rate, thereby preserving cash reserves.
-Steps for consideration may include:

-- Accounts Receivable – Companies should contact large customers and develop a plan to monitor and ensure timely customer payments are received.
+• Accounts Receivable: Companies should contact large customers and develop a plan to monitor and ensure timely customer payments are received.
 Many times the squeaky wheel gets the grease, and constant communication with larger customers can mean timelier payments to your company.
 Consider offering discounts on accounts receivable balances to collect the cash faster.
 While this step could impact earnings, it will ensure a higher level of cash availability.
 Lastly, on new orders from customers, consider requiring advance deposits as a means of tying up less working capital in accounts receivable.

-- Inventory – Management should consider cancelling open purchase orders with vendors in order to prevent inventory buildup during a potential slowdown in sales.
+• Inventory: Management should consider cancelling open purchase orders with vendors in order to prevent inventory buildup during a potential slowdown in sales.
 Management should utilize inventory on hand and already paid for as the first source to manufacture or distribute its products.
 Review of daily backlogs assists in assessing whether future customer orders are being cancelled or are slowing, and this can be modeled into the overall demand forecast.
 Changes made now may not be felt for weeks, but continuing status quo may cause an inventory glut that could take months to convert into cash.

-- Accounts Payable – Management should contact its vendors now to request extended payment terms or deferred payment plans as you navigate this uncertain time.
+• Accounts Payable: Management should contact its vendors now to request extended payment terms or deferred payment plans as you navigate this uncertain time.
 Constant and open communication is critical during this time as your vendors will be trying to assess their own strategies and make assumptions about their customer base and who is positioned to handle this uncertain time.
 The more communication, the less ambiguity for your vendor.
 Now is not the time to “turtle up” as vendors can control your source of materials or services that may hamper your ability to return to profitability or normal operations.

-- Rolling 13-Week Cash Flow Model – To assist executives managing through this time, organizations should build a rolling 13-week cash flow model to project when and how much cash will be needed to operate on a weekly basis.
+• Rolling 13-Week Cash Flow Model: To assist executives managing through this time, organizations should build a rolling 13-week cash flow model to project when and how much cash will be needed to operate on a weekly basis.
 This model is fluid and is built on known cash outflows (payroll, vendor payments, debt payments, rent, etc.) offset by expected cash inflows (customer payments, customer deposits, etc.).
 The assumptions in this model should be adjusted on a weekly basis as better information becomes available, including changes in accounts receivable days sales outstanding, negotiated deferrals on cash outflows (changes to days payable outstanding), deferred payment terms on debts, etc. This model provides management a projected cash shortage/surplus on a weekly basis and affords management time to adjust or manage changes in those cycles.

 Utilizing Tax Credits for Small Employers

-- On March 18, 2020, President Trump signed the Families First Coronavirus Response Act (“FFCRA”) into law.
+• On March 18, 2020, President Trump signed the Families First Coronavirus Response Act (“FFCRA”) into law.
 Beginning no later than April 2, 2020, and continuing through December 31, 2020, the FFCRA mandates family medical and sick leave payments for individuals affected by COVID-19 to be paid by employers with fewer than 500 employees.
 The three main components of the law are COVID-19 testing, paid Family and Medical Leave Act (“FMLA”), and paid sick leave for individuals affected by COVID-19.

-- The FMLA has been temporarily expanded for employers with fewer than 500 employees to allow eligible employees up to 10 weeks of paid FMLA leave with a 10-day “waiting period” if they are unable to work or telework as a result of caring for a child whose school is closed or whose childcare provider is unavailable due to COVID-19.
-After the waiting period, the 10 weeks of leave will be paid at two-thirds the employee’s regular rate of compensation for the employee’s expected hours, capped at a maximum payment of $200/day and a total payment of $10,000.
+• The FMLA has been temporarily expanded for employers with fewer than 500 employees to allow eligible employees up to 10 weeks of paid FMLA leave with a 10-day “waiting period” if they are unable to work or telework as a result of caring for a child whose school is closed or whose childcare provider is unavailable due to COVID-19.
+After the waiting period, the 10 weeks of leave will be paid at two-thirds the employee’s regular rate of compensation for the employee’s expected hours, capped at a maximum payment of $200 / day and a total payment of $10,000.
 Note that the employer can choose to pay more, but for purposes of determining the tax credit available, only the $200/day and total payment of $10,000 will be considered.

-- In addition, the Emergency Paid Sick Leave Act will require small employers to provide paid sick leave to any employee unable to work or telework if the employee meets one of numerous criteria.
-Payments under this program are limited to $511/day and $5,110 in total for quarantine, self-quarantine and those experiencing symptom and awaiting diagnosis, and $200/day and $2,000 total for caring for others.
+• In addition, the Emergency Paid Sick Leave Act will require small employers to provide paid sick leave to any employee unable to work or telework if the employee meets one of numerous criteria.
+Payments under this program are limited to $511 / day and $5,110 in total for quarantine, self-quarantine and those experiencing symptom and awaiting diagnosis, and $200 / day and $2,000 total for caring for others.

 Considering Postponement of Income Tax Payments

-- The IRS has postponed the due date of federal income tax returns originally due April 15, to July 15.
+• The IRS has postponed the due date of federal income tax returns originally due April 15, to July 15.
 Income tax payments due April 15 are also extended to July 15.
 The IRS previously placed limitations on the amount of tax that could be deferred until July 15, but those limitations have been eliminated.
 The payment relief also extends to estimated tax payments due April 15, whichare postponed to July 15.
 The second quarter estimated tax payments due June 15 are not extended.
 No interest or penalties will be charged on the deferral of the payments.

-- Not all states have adopted these provisions.
+• Not all states have adopted these provisions.
 Some states have postponed the filing and/or payment deadlines, but are still charging interest on any taxes paid after the original due date.

-- There are still many advantages to filing your return by April 15, including the ability to accelerate refunds, if applicable, receive important cash flow planning information, and potentially carry back losses if the current proposed legislation is ultimately enacted.
+• There are still many advantages to filing your return by April 15, including the ability to accelerate refunds, if applicable, receive important cash flow planning information, and potentially carry back losses if the current proposed legislation is ultimately enacted.
 Additionally, you can still file your federal return by April 15, but postpone the payment of any taxes until July 15.

 Employing Advanced Cyber Tactics